Block Storage CSI

 For information on each storage type and its performance, see Block Storage overview.

-If files are added to a running container, all files are deleted when the process is terminated or the container is restarted due to a failed health check of Kubernetes Liveness Probe.
+If you add files to a running container, all files are deleted when the process is terminated or the container is restarted due to a failed health check of Kubernetes Liveness Probe.
 You can use the block storage for such cases to adjust the settings so that the added files will be kept, even after the process is terminated or the container is restarted.

 Kubernetes block storage can be added by creating a PersistentVolumeClaim (PVC) when you deploy the container.